Persian Cat Immune Support

-• Persians face breed-specific stressors: brachycephalic airways, tear overflow, and damp face folds that strain skin barriers.
+• Persians carry breed-specific stressors: short airways, tear overflow, and damp folds that strain the skin barrier and invite overgrowth.

 When Face-fold Changes Mean It’s Time to Call